Non-local resources for error correction in quantum LDPC codes: Using non-local resource for stabilizer measurement

 The remaining case is perfect encoding and imperfect decoding.
-We can follow the same arguments as of imperfect encoding.
-Since the error is only in decoding step we get the final state to be
+We can follow the same arguments as for imperfect encoding.
+The faulty decoding map \(\mathcal{E}_D\) after taking into account the faulty unitary and faulty \(Y\)-rotation looks like,